 Leerink Partners LLC and RBC Capital Markets, LLC are acting as representatives of each of the underwriters named below and as joint bookrunning managers for this offering.
-Subject to the terms and conditions set forth in the underwriting agreement among us and the underwriters, we have agreed to sell to the underwriters, and each of the underwriters has agreed, severally and not jointly, to purchase from us, the number of ordinary shares set forth opposite its name below.
+Subject to the terms and conditions set forth in the underwriting agreement among us and the underwriters, we have agreed to issue to the underwriters, and each of the underwriters has agreed, severally and not jointly, to subscribe for, the number of ordinary shares set forth opposite its name below.

 Number of

 Underwriter Shares

 Leerink Partners LLC

 RBC Capital Markets, LLC

 Guggenheim Securities, LLC

 Needham & Company, LLC

-Total
+Total 5,333,333

-Subject to the terms and conditions set forth in the underwriting agreement, the underwriters have agreed, severally and not jointly, to purchase all of the shares (other than those covered by the over-allotment option described below) sold under the underwriting agreement if they purchase any of the shares.
+Subject to the terms and conditions set forth in the underwriting agreement, the underwriters have agreed, severally and not jointly, to subscribe for all of the shares (other than those covered by the over-allotment option described below) issuable under the underwriting agreement if they subscribe for any of the shares.
 If an underwriter defaults, the underwriting agreement provides that the purchase commitments of the non-defaulting underwriters may be increased or the underwriting agreement may be terminated.